-The Belarusian Helsinki Committee works in order to works to reanimate the meaning of human rights and to ensure that human rights are included in all spheres of life.
+The Belarusian Helsinki Committee works in order to reanimate the meaning of human rights and to ensure that human rights are included in all spheres of life.

 Our target audiences